Welcome to Park & Tilford Gardens

 The Florentine Pergola is draped with an impressive wisteria blooming in the summer months.

 The Garden is bordered on each side by a raised perennial border.

 The Herb Garden has recently been renovated by the FOGS.
 It features herbal plants with culinary and medicinal uses.

 Visit the Catalogue in the Herb Garden section of this site for more information on each herb there.
 This page also has many presentations about using herbal plants.

 Hours: 9:30 am - dusk

 Wedding ceremonies must be booked in advance by calling the office at 604-984-8200

 The Rose Room can be rented for meetings or small functions.

 Where to find the Gardens:

-If travelling by the Lions Gate Bridge, take the North Vancouver exit along Marine Drive which will later turn into Main Street.
+If travelling by the Lions Gate Bridge, take the North Vancouver exit and travel east along Marine Drive which will later turn into Main Street.